 The television show Shark Tank has become something of a phenomenon, especially with the entrepreneurial set.
-So as I was trying to think of a pop culture situation and lessons we can learn for today’s Just Blog It challenge post, I knew this would be a good one related to small business owners.
+So as I was trying to think of a pop culture situation and lessons we can learn for today’s post, I knew this would be a good one related to small business owners.

 What is Shark Tank?
 Shark Tank is a business-themed show in which business tycoons, the ‘Sharks,’ hear pitches from entrepreneurs, with the goal of investing in the best businesses and products.
 The Sharks are tough, self-made, multi-millionaire and billionaire tycoons that give budding entrepreneurs the chance to make their dreams come true and potentially secure business deals that could make them millionaires.

-It amazes me how many people make it through the multiple rounds to actually make it to the show and then when they appear in front of the sharks, they get lost.
+It amazes me how many people make it through the multiple pre-qualification rounds to actually make it to the show, and then get lost when they appear in front of the sharks.

-Too many come unprepared to discuss details with investors.
+It’s a mindset challenge.
+Too many entrepreneurs come unprepared to discuss details with investors.
+This crosses ALL levels of experience on the show.
+Whether the ‘preneurs have been in business for 1 year or 5 years, too many aren’t prepared to discuss their venture at the level of detail required.
 It’s as if these contestants think the tycoons were waiting their entire lives for their product.

 I don’t think so!